lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 #### Life Cycle Interfaces

-The interface to the life cycle controller can be split into three functional sub-interfaces (state output, state transitions), and these are explained in more detail below.
+The interface to the life cycle controller can be split into three functional sub-interfaces (vendor test, state output, state transitions), and these are explained in more detail below.
 Note that the OTP and life cycle controllers are supposed to be in the same clock domain, hence no additional signal synchronization is required.
 See also [life cycle controller documentation]({{< relref "hw/ip/lc_ctrl/doc" >}}) for more details.

+##### Vendor Test Signals

+The `lc_otp_vendor_test_i` and `lc_otp_vendor_test_o` signals are connected to a 32bit control and a 32bit status register in the life cycle TAP, respectively, and are directly routed to the `prim_otp` wrapper.
+These control and status signals may be used by the silicon creator to exercise the OTP programming smoke checks on the VENDOR_TEST partition.
+The signals are gated with the life cycle state inside the life cycle controller such that they do not have any effect in production life cycle states.

 ##### State, Counter and Token Ouput